The Lady in Red (1979 film): Development

 John Sayles had previously written Piranha (1978) for producer Roger Corman which had done very well critically and commercially.
 Corman wanted Sayles to write another script for him at New World Pictures.
 Sayles said Corman told him he wanted "a female Godfather story about the woman who was with John Dillinger when he was shot” and that was all.

-Corman had previously made a some successful female-orientated gangster film set in the 1930s, Bloody Mama (1970) and Big Bad Mama (1974).
+Corman had previously made some successful female-orientated gangster films set in the 1930s, Bloody Mama (1970) and Big Bad Mama (1974).
 He asked Sayles for a treatmet.
 According to Sayles:

 I wanted to do more than I knew Roger Corman wanted to do with that script.
 He basically wanted Bloody Mama Part Three; I wanted to get into other things about the thirties.
 So I said, “Roger, I will not write you a treatment, I’ll write you a full draft.”
 And that way I was able to show him things that, if I had just said, “I wanna go into this area, I wanna take her to jail, take her to a sweatshop,” he’d say, “Oh no, that’s beside the point”; whereas when I put it in the script he sort of got to liking the story.
 So I was able to campaign for the script that I wanted, and get him to agree that he liked that, too.

+Sayles was interested in 1930s Chicago and admired the television series The Untouchables; he also read many novelists from that era such as James T. Farrell and Ring Lardner and watched early talking pictures.
 Sayles wrote a full screenplay which he called "one of the best scripts I've written.
 He said the film "tried to be about" was: